What is my flight itinerary? What are the luggage limitations? Can I make changes to my reservation?

 220 volts (50 cycles) is commonly used in Spain and France.
 Round-prong plugs are used in all outlets.
 Standard American plugs will not fit into Spanish outlets.
-We recommend that you purchase outlets in Spain to make sure they work.
-Outlets are available at any "Corte Inglés."
+You may purchase these adarter power plugs (UCSA to Europe) on the internet or in Spain at any "Corte Inglés."

 If you have an emergency while in Europe, contact your school representative.
 If he/she is not available or you are traveling on your own, ask the FRONT DESK at the hotel or dorm to contact the Forspro representative or call him/her at the cell phone number listed on our Final Instructions newsletter that comes out about 4 weeks before departure.
 The emergency services number (their 911) in any EU country is 112.

 GUESTS: What are the rules for Visitors and Guests?

 Due to security reasons, insurance requirements, and your safety and the safety of others around you, FORSPRO has the following policies regarding visitors and guests.

 Non-participant family members (limited to parents / spouses / siblings/) may visit you for brief periods but will not be allowed to stay in Forspro arranged student housing.
 You are reminded that FORSPRO cannot provide any administrative support (transportation, housing, childcare, etc) or assume any responsibility for non-participant family members.
 Such accompanying non-participant family members are not part of the program and therefore cannot attend classes, field trips, or any other activities formally associated with the program.
 If such individuals become disruptive to the program, it may be grounds for your dismissal.